-So while we appreciate the inclusive spirit in the text which leads it to welcome legitimate diversity (28), we are concerned at the corollary, that there are limits to diversity which can be identified by "common criteria" or "mutually recognised structures".
-(30, italic text).
+So while we appreciate the inclusive spirit in the text which leads it to welcome legitimate diversity (28), we are concerned at the corollary, that there are limits to diversity which can be identified by 'common criteria' or 'mutually recognised structures'.
+(30, italics).
 It is our experience that this approach is not helpful.
 Rather we grow in unity as we recognise one another in the Spirit and join together to seek God's will for the church.